Shubhradee/E-COMMERCE_FULL_STACK/README.md

 # MyShop (An E-Commerce Website)
-* Developed as a Capstone project on an internship
+* Developed as a Capstone project on a summer internship
 * Developed using HTML and Bootstrap as client-side framework
 * Developed using PHP as a server-side scripting language
 * Developed using MySQL as the database provider